Cosmian/cloudproof-big-data/README.md

     2. the injector will keep listening to the topic(s) until a line/record with the exact content `%END%` is received.
     The injector will then exit and print the benchmarks.

-    3. to load data to a kafka topic, one can use
+    3. to load data to the kafka topic, use
     ```bash
     java -jar target/cloudproof-demo-3.0.0.jar --load-topic src/test/resources/users.txt
     ```
+    4. to send `%END%` to the topic, see [Indexing using Symmetric Searchable Encryption](#creating-a-kafka-topic-and-testing-it)

 - spark